thebdag/island-router-mcp/README.md

 # Island Router MCP Server

 > **⚠️ Disclaimer:** This is an **unofficial**, community-built project.
-It is **not affiliated with, endorsed by, or associated with Island Technology Inc.** or any of its products, services, or trademarks in any way.
+It is **not affiliated with, endorsed by, or associated with PERFTECH, INC.** or any of its products, services, or trademarks in any way.
 "Island" and "Island Router" are trademarks of their respective owners.
 Use this software at your own risk.

 An [MCP (Model Context Protocol)](https://modelcontextprotocol.io/) server that exposes Island Router CLI operations as structured tools for AI assistants like Google Antigravity, Claude, and other MCP-compatible clients.